 Red Raider Orientation (RRO) is an opportunity for new students to learn about Texas Tech University and the programs and services offered.
 Red Raider Orientation was designed to guide each new student at Texas Tech to success.
 While at RRO, students will get the chance to meet other new students, get advice from current students, meet with an advisor, register for classes, learn new Texas Tech traditions, and have fun!

 Red Raider Camp is an optional next step for new students to Texas Tech University.
 RRC is a three-day adventure led by current Red Raiders who are ready to share their personal experiences and keys to success for being at Texas Tech and Lubbock.
 RRC is designed to prepare students for success by providing an opportunity to have fun, make friends, experience traditions, and learn more about their new home, Texas Tech University!

 We are glad you are here!
-We will support you throughout your first year at Tech, as a freshman or transfer student.
+We will support you throughout your first year at Tech.

 Raider Welcome is a two-week series of FUN and FREE events designed to welcome new

 and returning students to the Texas Tech campus.
 Raider Welcome occurs the week before

 Raider Welcome events are set to help you experience what services and programs are here for you!
 Whether you're new or returning to campus, these events - which begin the Monday before the start of fall classes - will help you prepare for a successful year and experience what it means to be a Texas Tech student.
 Among the activities are a few major events, some old-standing traditions, and some exciting new opportunities that you just cannot afford to miss!